wireapp/wire-server-deploy/terraform/examples/wire-server-deploy-offline-hetzner/README.md

 and to function as a reference network diagram for an offline deploy

 This is almost identical to the `wire` environment.
 We should probably reuse some code.
-I just needed some boxes to test the offline deploy path on-demand
+I just needed some boxes to test the offline deploy path on-demand.